alienator88/slacky-dark/readme.md

 *Note: This will have to be done after each Slack app update as the file is overwritten.*
 ```

+# Automated Install

+Open powershell and run the following to allow unsigned scripts `set-executionpolicy unrestricted`
+Download SlackInstall.ps1 and run it with powershell.
+This will automatically add all the code to the correct file.

 # Credits
 [Slack Night Mode](https://github.com/laCour/slack-night-mode) - Original CSS used in these themes.